Contributor biographies

 Wolfgang Ernst

-Wolfgang Ernst has been, until his retirement in autumn 2024, Professor for Media Theories at Humboldt University in Berlin where he founded the Department for Media Science in 2003.
+Wolfgang Ernst has been, until his retirement in autumn 2024, Professor for Media Theories at Humboldt University in Berlin, where he founded the Department for Media Science in 2003.
 He received his doctorate in history and habilitated in media studies and cultural studies.
-Since his research turn towards media archaeology, he devoted his writings and teaching primarily to theories of the archive, media temporality and sonic media processes.
+Since his research turned towards media archaeology, he devoted his writings and teaching primarily to theories of the archive, media temporality and sonic media processes.
 He is currently exploring the intra-technical technológos of cultural knowledge.